eth-educators/eth-docker/README.md

 ## Version

+Eth Docker uses a "semver-ish" scheme.
+- First digit, major shifts in how things work.
+The last one was Ethereum merge.
+I do not expect another shift that large.
+- Second through fourth digit, [semver](https://semver.org/).

-This is Eth Docker v2.3.9
+This is Eth Docker v2.3.10.0